voxpupuli/puppet-icingaweb2/REFERENCE.md

 ##### <a name="git_revision"></a>`git_revision`

-Data type: `String`
+Data type: `Optional[String]`

 Tag or branch of the git repository.
-This setting is only valid in combination with the installation method `git`.
+This setting is deprecated and only used in combination with the installation method `git`.

-Default value: `'master'`
+Default value: ``undef``

 ##### <a name="package_name"></a>`package_name`